novikovalab/piawka/README.md

  - **supports arbitrary ploidy level**, which can be different between samples and/or regions in the VCF
  - supports both average weighted π and `pixy`-like π calculation
  - can use multiallelic SNPs, in biallelic mode also uses multiallelic SNPs that have two alleles in the analyzed groups
- - **lightweight and portable**, runs wherever vanilla AWK can run and requires no installation
+ - **lightweight and portable**, runs wherever vanilla AWK can run (Windows, macOS, Linux...) and requires no installation
  - **faster on a single core** (and can be parallelized to some extent with shell tools, e.g. GNU `parallel`)

 By default, it reports **average weighted** π and Dxy that are calculated like this: